wushanshan/MatrixProductPCA/README.md

 [SVD]:https://github.com/apache/spark/blob/master/mllib/src/main/scala/org/apache/spark/mllib/linalg/EigenValueDecomposition.scala

 The following figure illustrates the runtime breakdown on clusters of 2, 5, and 10 nodes.
 Each node is an [m3.2xlarge][aws] instance.
-We see that the speedup achieved by OnePassPCA is more prominent for small clusters (likely due to the increasing spark overheads at larger clusters, see [this paper][ov] for more explanation on spark overheads).
+We see that the speedup achieved by OnePassPCA is more prominent for small clusters (possibly due to the increasing spark overheads at larger clusters, see [this paper][ov] for more explanation on spark overheads).

 <img src="/images/runtime-3.png" width="450">